 Safety and crash confidence

-Not confirmed: The sources used here do not provide a third-party crash-test result or a local homologation conclusion for the exact used unit.
+Not confirmed: The sources used here still do not provide a current Han-specific third-party crash-test dataset or a local homologation conclusion for the exact used unit as of April 8, 2026.
+BYD’s own December 7, 2023 Euro NCAP update lists SEAL U, TANG, DOLPHIN, and SEAL, which keeps Han-specific third-party evidence as a public gap in this source set.

 Action: Use the official equipment trail as a floor, not as proof of destination-market crash equivalence.